mike-weiner/display-event-locations-tec/README.md

 ### Does this plugin work for events created with the block editor?

-Yes.
-This plugin will modify the tooltip for events created with the classic/standard editor or the block editor for both the standard and pro versions of 'The Events Calendar'.
+No. This plugin will NOT modify the tooltip for events created with the the block editor for either the standard or pro versions of _The Events Calendar_.

 ## Screenshots